Cleaning the washing machine’s rubber seal if it's dirty

 1. If you often wash at low temperatures or choose quick wash cycles, this may cause marks or stains on laundry.

-2. Run a number of wash cycles at 90°C without any laundry in the machine, but add a cup of sodium carbonate.
+2. Run a Cotton wash cycle at 90°C without any laundry in the machine, but add a cup of sodium carbonate.

 3. Also, use the sodium carbonate on the drum in order to clean the seal.